 National Citizen Service

-The NCS experience will give participants the opportunity to develop the confidence and skills they need to become more engaged with their communities and become active and responsible citizens, whilst having an amazing, action-packed experience.
+The NCS experience gives participants the opportunity to develop the confidence and skills they need to become more engaged with their communities and become active and responsible citizens, whilst having an amazing, action-packed experience.

-Mick joined Leeds Rhinos Foundation as NCS Manager in November 2019.
+David’s role covers all aspects of the NCS Programme.
 His role requires him to manage the whole NCS programme from recruiting young people through to their graduation event.
 We are contracted to deliver 260 places during summer and another 45 places during the autumn.

 Archie joined the Foundation as a NCS Co-ordinator in November 2019, with 4 years’ NCS experience having previously worked as an Engagement Coordinator for a different NCS provider in Leeds.
 He has a wealth of knowledge regarding the programme, youth work and engagement.

 As part of his role, Archie is responsible for establishing lines of communication with several schools and colleges in the area; arranging events in order to promote and recruit for the Foundation’s NCS programme.